 Do you know what the phrase "unboxing" means?
-Simply said, unpacking is the practise of people filming themselves unwrapping their freshly acquired Apple items.
+Simply said, unpacking is the practice of people filming themselves unwrapping their freshly acquired Apple items.
 Why?
 They like the items because they make them feel fantastic.

-Unboxing films provide a candid and unvarnished look at things, while also putting the 'unboxer' at the centre of a brand's community.
+Unboxing films provide a candid and unvarnished look at things, while also putting the 'unboxer' at the center of a brand's community.
 Nobody tells these individuals to make these films, but Apple supports a user experience that extends well beyond the point of purchase, which is why when you search for unboxing videos on YouTube, you'll discover a slew of results with a stunning number of views.

 The enormous popularity of the Apple brand, of course, leaves the company with a daunting reputation to uphold.
 All of Apple's technologically advanced goods are not only meant to meet the brand promise but are also essential to the company's continued profitability.

 When it comes to brand loyalty, emotion is crucial

 Your marketing plan is likely to miss the point if there is no emotional connection with your audience, no matter how engaging or imaginative your brand promotions are.